deeenes/bioinfo-tools/README.md

 * http://matplotlib.org/ - The "grandmother of all Python plotting applications", extremely customizable, but complex plotting module.
 Note: you can use matplotlib either by its object oriented interface or by the matlab inspired pylab interface, be aware of the differences.
 * http://seaborn.pydata.org/ - Module built on matplotlib, providing simple methods and nice default styles.
 And you can still access the low level matplotlib interface, in case you need it.
 * https://plot.ly/python/ - An easy way to make interactive html plots in IPython notebook.
 Note: it is not obvious from their webpage, but you don't need to register even for the free plan to use this library locally and generate html plots; you can install by pip and use it just like any other module.
-* http://bokeh.pydata.org/en/latest/ - Alternative to plot.ly.
+* http://bokeh.pydata.org/en/latest/ - A plot.ly alternative.
 * http://lightning-viz.org/ - Similar to the former two.
 Note, in Python you can run lightning without server, just like the other plotting libraries.
 * http://holoviews.org/index.html - Feature rich, data driven plotting framework with matplotlib, seaborn and bokeh backends and connections to mpld3 and plotly via extensions.
 * http://pygal.org/en/stable/ - Similar to the 2 above, creates interactive plots.